 With so many of the victims under the age of 12, it’s also imperative that parents always supervise the interactions of children with any dog, no matter how well they know each other.
 Unsupervised children are the most likely to be the victims of fatal dog attacks so never leave children and dogs together by themselves!

-If you’ve been involved in a dog bite incident (or any other animal attack) and need legal advice, Attorney Rosenthal is available today to consult with you about your specific situation.
+If you’ve been involved in a dog bite incident (or any other animal attack) and need legal advice, Denver injury lawyer Jeremy Rosenthal is available today to consult with you about your specific situation.
 The call is free.
 303-825-2223.